pasindu-2002/pasindu-2002/README.md

 <h1 align="center"> Hello 👋, I'm Pasindu Aluthwalahewa</h1>
 <!-- <h3 align="center">Trainee Software Engineer at 99x</h3> -->

-I'm a passionate software engineer focused on building scalable, intelligent, and cloud-ready applications that merge full-stack development with AI-driven innovation.
+I'm a passionate software engineer working with the AI and Research team to building scalable, intelligent, and cloud-ready applications that merge full-stack development with AI-driven innovation.

 My core tech stack includes Agentic AI, .NET, React and Angular, with hands-on experience in C#, Python, Java, TypeScript, JavaScript, and databases like MS SQL and MongoDB.
 I design and develop robust applications using React and Angular on the frontend, and .NET, Spring Boot, and FastAPI on the backend.